 The villa itself looked very nice from the outside – You can see that a lot of care was taken in its design and construction.
 The room was better than we expected – A large comfortable double bed, one-way windows providing views of the ocean, a mosquito net over the bed, curtains to cover the glass doors, air-conditioning and fans, a modern western toilet with a bathtub (bathtubs are generally hard to find in Cambodia), a nice shower and sink, complementary toiletries, towels, and free water bottles.
 All in all, a very nice, western-standard, modern accommodation.

 The only downside was that the room didn’t have a TV, like some of the other premium resorts do.
 Now, for me, this isn’t a major problem, but my wife likes to lie back and watch movies later at nights, so if I hadn’t brought my laptop we would have struggled on that front.
-There were also problems with Wi-Fi, as this is something relatively new to the island.
-All resorts were experiencing the same issues however, so it wasn’t just Sol Beach.
+There were also problems with Wi-Fi, but this is to be expected on the island, and all resorts were experiencing the same issue.
 Some people might also like the added luxury of a swimming pool found at The One resort next door.
 Personally, the beautiful warm ocean waters are all I need, but I do see the appeal of going for a dip in the pool later at nights.

 The Beach Area

 By the time we unpacked and relaxed, it was almost the afternoon, so we headed out for a walk along the beach front.
 Sol Beach is roughly near the centre of the island, so the main view is the wonderful expanse of ocean waters (some of the resorts near the edges of Saracen Bay are surrounded by jungle which adds an interesting aesthetic).